-Releasing equity from your home can affect the help you might be entitled to when it comes to paying for care services.

-Learn more about your options for paying for long-term care at moneyhelper.org.uk/long-term-care

-Help towards paying for long-term care

-If you are moving into a care home and most of your money is tied up in your property and you have very little savings, your local authority might offer you the option of a deferred payment agreement.
+Releasing equity can affect what benefits you might be entitled to when it comes to paying for care services, so explore other options for paying for long-term care at moneyhelper.org. uk/long-term-care If you're moving into a care home and most of your money is tied up in your property and you have very little savings, your local authority might offer you the option of a deferred payment agreement.
 This means you won't have to sell your home immediately to pay for your care home's fees.

-Learn more about what deferred payment arrangements at moneyhelper.org.uk/deferred-payment-agreements
+Learn more about deferred payment arrangements at moneyhelper.org.uk/ deferred-payment-agreements